Headline: the strongest case-level model on CHAMPS is an

 Key Takeaways

-The two biggest causes account for 54.8% of the cohort.
-Results are much stronger on common perinatal causes than on rarer infectious or mixed categories.
+The top two causes still account for 54.8% of the cohort.
+Common perinatal causes drive

 Results At A Glance